-Design of TC-210
+Design of TC-510

-The construct used to generate TC-210 is comprised of a humanized single-domain antibody that specifically binds to mesothelin on the cell surface.
-This binding domain is tethered to the human CD3ɛ subunit via a flexible linker to form the mesothelin-targeting TRuC construct, as shown below.
-We use a lentiviral vector to transfer the genetic information for the TRuC construct into a patient's own T cells.
-Once in the T cell, the TRuC protein is expressed and integrated into the endogenous TCR followed by transport of the reprogrammed TCR to the cell surface.
-There, it redirects the TRuC-T cells to recognize mesothelin-positive tumor cells and activate them to eliminate mesothelin-positive tumors.
-We believe that TC-210's unique way of engaging and powering T cells as well as its humanized binding domain could lead to improved clinical outcomes for patients.
-The following figure illustrates the design of TC-210.
+TC-510 cells express two transgenes: the mesothelin-specific TRuC construct used in TC-210 and a chimeric PD-1:CD28 switch receptor.
+Both proteins are encoded by a single genetic construct.
+As described for TC-210, a humanized single-domain antibody that specifically binds to mesothelin is tethered to the human CD3ε subunit via a flexible linker to form the mesothelin-targeting TRuC construct, as shown below.
+The PD-1:CD28 switch receptor is constructed by fusing the cytoplasmic signaling domain of CD28 to the extracellular domain of PD-1.
+We use a lentiviral vector to transfer the genetic information for the transgenes into a patient's own T cells.
+Once in the T cell, the TRuC protein is expressed and integrated into the endogenous TCR.
+There, it redirects the TRuC-T cells to recognize mesothelin-positive tumor cells and eliminate mesothelin-positive tumors.
+The PD-1:CD28 switch receptor is co-expressed on the cell surface to engage with PD-L1 expressed in tumor microenvironment thereby co-activating the TRuC-T cells.
+We believe that TC-510's unique way of engaging and powering T cells by providing local co-stimulation of T cells reduces TRuC cell exhaustion and improves persistence resulting in enhanced clinical outcomes for patients.
+The following figure illustrates the design of TC-510.